renaissance-publishing/renaissance/content/chapters/11-combat.md

 ### Stunts

 Characters can also perform *stunts*.
-**Stunts** are used when your character attempts unusual, difficult maneuvers—when they jump, tumble, flip, climb (if they don’t have Climb as a movement mode), swing and so on.
+**Stunts** are used when your character attempts unusual, difficult maneuvers — when they jump, tumble, flip, climb (if they don’t have Climb as a movement mode), swing and so on.

 The details of stunts are largely left open to the imagination of players and the discretion of GMs.
 The type of action varies: rolling under a hazard might be a quick action, but climbing a trellis might be a standard action (again, for a character without Climb as a movement mode).